 Learn more about Dr. Martin Luther King, Jr.’s life and legacy with digital resources you can access with your Oak Park library card and PIN:

 - Read biographies and more on Hoopla and Libby.

-- Discover more about his life in the Biography Reference Center »
+- Discover more about his life in the Biography Reference Bank »